-The University has initiated and implemented procedures for appeals by students with the intent of assuring fairness and objectivity.
+The university has initiated and implemented procedures for appeals by students with the intent of assuring fairness and objectivity.
 The procedures are not designed to incorporate all of the due process safeguards that the courts of law require.
 The purpose is to provide a system that will represent "fairness and the absence of arbitrariness."
-The University makes every effort to see that appeal procedures are clear to students and that their avenue of appeal is not burdensome (please refer to Appeal and Probation on page 41).
+The university makes every effort to see that appeal procedures are clear to students and that their avenue of appeal is not burdensome.